 This top-seller is a versatile side dish alternative to mashed potatoes, but also stands well on its own as an appetizer.
 With cilantro, green onion, and three different cheeses in there, the flavor is the bomb.
 When you add a crispy breading and some herbed ranch salsa drizzled over the top, it's clear why this is the most popular appetizer on the huge Claim Jumper menu.
 Try dropping a pinch or two of cayenne pepper into the herbed ranch salsa for an extra spicy boost.

 One of America's favorite casual chains brings us a popular salad dressing that you can't buy in stores.
-Instead, buy these six simple ingredients at a store and make your own version cheaply and quickly.
+Instead, buy these six simple ingredients at a store and use my Chili's Honey Mustard Salad Dressing recipe below to make your own version cheaply and quickly.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.

 On his Food Network TV show Emeril Lagasse mentions "Essence" almost as much as "Bam!" and "Kick it up a notch!"
 He claims to put his special spice blend on "everything but ice cream."
 He suggests using it all your meats, veggies and pasta, and combining it with oil to use as a marinade.
 If you can't get your hands on the version that's sold in the bottle here's how to whip up a quick clone at home.
 (This recipe I created to clone the taste of the bottled product found in stores is different from the recipe in Emeril's cookbooks.)